 The objective of this set of tests is to inspect the packaging systems for any damage that may have resulted.
 Additionally, testing to assess the integrity of packaging during transportation and storage can lead to modification of the packaging system.

-A better packaging design and a better material selection can stabilize the medical device and increase the protection.
-Thus, transportation testing are a necessary component of an evaluation program for medical devices.
+A better packaging design and a better material selection can stabilize the medical device and increase protection.
+Thus, transportation testing is a necessary component of an evaluation program for medical devices.

-The team of Safe Load Testing Technologies is ready help you to choose the best solutions for design your medical devices to ensure the integrity of the product and to prevent damages during the distribution cycle, while complying with government requirements.
+The team of Safe Load Testing Technologies is ready to help you to choose the best solutions for designing your medical devices to ensure the integrity of the product and to prevent damages during the distribution cycle, while complying with government requirements.